wp-plugins/user-role-editor/readme.txt

 To read more about 'User Role Editor' visit [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/) at [shinephp.com](shinephp.com).

-== Special Thanks to ==
-* [Lorenzo Nicoletti](http://www.extera.com) - For the code enhancement.
-CUSTOM_USER_META_TABLE constant is used now for more compatibility with core WordPress API.
-* Marcin - For the code enhancement.
-This contribution allows to not lose new custom capability if it is added to other than 'Administrator' role.
-* [FullThrottle](http://fullthrottledevelopment.com/how-to-hide-the-adminstrator-on-the-wordpress-users-screen) - For the code to hide administrator role at admin backend.

 = Translations =
 * Catalan: [Efraim Bayarri](http://replicantsfactory.com/)
 * Turkish: [Muhammed YILDIRIM](http://ben.muhammed.im)